oracle-livelabs/oml/oml-fun-on-adb/omlpy/omlpy.md

 OML4Py enables data scientists to hand-off their user-defined Python functions to application developers for invocation from REST or SQL interfaces, where the database environment spawns and controls the Python engines, loads the user-defined function, and if required, loads the specified data as a Pandas DataFrame.
 This facilitates making native python machine learning models and predictions readily available for enterprise solutions as well, with the option to leverage data parallelism for greater performance and scalability.
 Given below are some of the functionalities that OML4Py offers:

 1. [Embedded Python Execution](https://docs.oracle.com/en/database/oracle/machine-learning/oml4py/1/mlpug/about-embedded-python-execution.html#GUID-A15F3A62-736A-4276-83F2-7C54BE026639)
-	OML4Py Embedded Python Execution provides users the ability to call user-defined Python functions in one or more Python engines spawned and managed by the Oracle database environment.
+	OML4Py Embedded Python Execution provides users the ability to call user-defined Python functions in one or more Python engines spawned and managed by the Oracle AI Database environment.

 2. [Automated Machine Learning (Auto ML)](https://docs.oracle.com/en/database/oracle/machine-learning/oml4py/1/mlpug/about-automl.html#GUID-9F514C2B-1772-4073-807F-3E829D5D558C)